Dirk Meyer

 Recent Conference and Workshop Organisation (2008-present):

-• Music in Manuscript Cultures: Hybrid conference to be held by the Centre for Manuscript and Text Cultures (CMTC), The Queen's College and The China Centre, 8-9 September 2022.
+• Music in Manuscript Cultures.
+8-9 September 2022.
+Hybrid conference held by the Centre for Manuscript and Text Cultures (CMTC), The Queen's College and The China Centre.

-• Poetic Traditions in Manuscript Cultures: Online conference held by CMTC, The Queen's College, 16-17 September 2021.
+• Poetic Traditions in Manuscript Cultures.
+16-17 September 2021.
+Online conference held by CMTC and The Queen's College.

-• The Materiality of Knowledge in Chinese Thought, Past and Present: The conference was held at Yuelu Academy, Hunan University, 3-5 September 2019.
+• The Materiality of Knowledge in Chinese Thought, Past and Present.
+3-5 September 2019.
+The conference was held at Yuelu Academy, Hunan University.

-• The Classic of Documents and the Origins of Chinese Political Philosophy: Oxford-Princeton Research Partnership.
-Conference organised at The Queen's College, University of Oxford, funded by the John Fell OUP Research Fund and the Davis Fund, with support from The Queen's College, Oxford.
-21-22 March 2014.
+• The Classic of Documents and the Origins of Chinese Political Philosophy21-22 March 2014.
+Oxford-Princeton Research Partnership.
+Conference at The Queen's College, Oxford, was funded by the John Fell OUP Research Fund and the Davis Fund, with support from The Queen's College, Oxford.

 • Literary Forms of Argument in Pre-modern China.
-Conference organised at The Queen’s College, University of Oxford, funded by the Chiang-Ching-Kuo (CCK) Foundation, the American Council for Learned Societies (ACLS), the British Inter-university China Centre (BICC) and The Queen’s College.
 16-18 September 2009.
+The Queen’s College, University of Oxford, funded by the Chiang-Ching-Kuo (CCK) Foundation, the American Council for Learned Societies (ACLS), the British Inter-university China Centre (BICC) and The Queen’s College.

 • Research Training Old Chinese, funded by the Arts and Humanities Research Council (AHRC).
 This workshop series consisted of six workshops held across the UK